 Ericsson (ERIC) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the telecommunications equipment provider had lost 0.69% over the past month.
-This has lagged the Computer and Technology sector's gain of 4.96% and the S&P 500's gain of 4.3% in that time.
+Coming into today, shares of the telecommunications equipment provider had gained 3.71% in the past month.
+In that same time, the Computer and Technology sector gained 13.74%, while the S&P 500 gained 8.34%.

 ERIC will be looking to display strength as it nears its next earnings release.
-On that day, ERIC is projected to report earnings of $0.17 per share, which would represent year-over-year growth of 189.47%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.41 billion, up 7.61% from the year-ago period.
+The company is expected to report EPS of $0.17, up 189.47% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.41 billion, up 7.61% from the prior-year quarter.

 ERIC's full-year Zacks Consensus Estimates are calling for earnings of $0.57 per share and revenue of $25.11 billion.
 These results would represent year-over-year changes of +418.18% and +4.63%, respectively.

 Any recent changes to analyst estimates for ERIC should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.35% higher.
-ERIC currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.35% higher.
+ERIC is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that ERIC has a Forward P/E ratio of 20.41 right now.
-For comparison, its industry has an average Forward P/E of 20.32, which means ERIC is trading at a premium to the group.
+In terms of valuation, ERIC is currently trading at a Forward P/E ratio of 21.26.
+This represents a premium compared to its industry's average Forward P/E of 20.56.

-It is also worth noting that ERIC currently has a PEG ratio of 0.78.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-ERIC's industry had an average PEG ratio of 1.91 as of yesterday's close.
+It is also worth noting that ERIC currently has a PEG ratio of 0.81.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Wireless Equipment was holding an average PEG ratio of 1.94 at yesterday's closing price.

 Click to get this free report